-- Criterion A: Importance to the course or pattern of our cultural or natural history (historical significance). - Criterion E: Importance in exhibiting particular aesthetic characteristics (aesthetic/architectural significance). - Criterion G: Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons (social significance).
+Criterion A: Importance to the course or pattern of our cultural or natural history (historical significance).

+- Criterion E: Importance in exhibiting particular aesthetic characteristics (aesthetic/architectural significance). - Criterion G: Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons (social significance).

 Carlton Precinct was developed from the mid-nineteenth century as part of the extension of Melbourne to its north during a period of significant population growth.
 Significant and contributory development in the precinct dates from the mid nineteenth century through to the interwar period, although Victorian development predominates.
 Some places of heritage value may also be outside this date range.
 The precinct is mainly residential, with some commercial streetscapes and commercial buildings scattered throughout; institutional development; and limited small scale former manufacturing and industrial development, mostly dating from the early twentieth century.
+The various parks, gardens and squares, and mature street plantings and rows, are also components of the significant development of the precinct.